harshhgithub/Society-Maintenance-Tracker/SYSTEM_DESIGN.md

 The system sends email notifications to residents in two situations: when their complaint status changes, and when an admin posts an important notice.

-Email is handled by Nodemailer configured with Gmail SMTP using an App Password for authentication.
-The email utility is a simple async function that wraps the Nodemailer transporter and is imported wherever notifications are needed.
+Email is handled by Resend, a transactional email API that sends emails over HTTPS.
+This was chosen over Nodemailer with Gmail SMTP because the production hosting platform (Render) blocks outgoing SMTP ports (465/587) on its free tier.
+Resend operates entirely over HTTPS port 443 which is never blocked, making it reliable across all hosting environments.
+The email utility is a simple async function that wraps the Resend SDK and is imported wherever notifications are needed.

 **Status Change Notification**